suu990901/LLaMA-MiLe-Loss/README.md

 # MiLe Loss
 MiLe Loss can dynamically assess the learning difficulty of a to-be-learned token, according to the information entropy of the corresponding predicted probability distribution over the vocabulary.
-Details can be found in [a New Loss for Mitigating the Bias of Learning Difficulties in Generative Language Models](https://arxiv.org/abs/2310.19531).
 We train generative language models at different scales of 468M, 1.2B, and 6.7B parameters.
 Experiments reveal that models incorporating the proposed MiLe Loss can gain consistent performance improvement on downstream benchmarks.
+Details can be found in [a New Loss for Mitigating the Bias of Learning Difficulties in Generative Language Models](https://arxiv.org/abs/2310.19531)(NAACL 2024).

 ## Dependencies